ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 Ready to get started?
 ------------------------------

-Step-by-step tutorials designed to help you set up and launch your FastDesk desktop.
+Here are step-by-step tutorials designed to help you set up and launch your FastDesk desktop.
 Simply choose your end client.

 .. toctree::
    :maxdepth: 1